Chart Color Schemes

 Hillcrest is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hillcrest's population shows high cultural diversity, with 42.9% born overseas and 46.1% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 34.0%.
-Hinduism is notably overrepresented at 14.7%, significantly higher than Greater Adelaide's average of 2.8%.
+Hillcrest's cultural diversity is notable, with 42.9% of its population born overseas and 46.1% speaking a language other than English at home.
+Christianity is the dominant religion in Hillcrest, comprising 34.0% of people.
+Hinduism is significantly overrepresented, making up 14.7%, compared to Greater Adelaide's average of 2.8%.

 Frequently Asked Questions - Diversity